NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/atlassian-confluence.md

 ## Integration permissions

-For the Confluence Cloud integration to function, Cloudflare CASB requires the following permissions via an OAuth 2.0 app:
+For the Confluence Cloud integration to function, Khulnasoft CASB requires the following permissions via an OAuth 2.0 app:

 - `read:confluence-space.summary`
 - `read:confluence-props`